LaurenceEaton/numpy-learning/README.md

 Learning to use the numpy library!

-My notes (awkardly done within functions/subroutine since they don't return anything.)
+My notes (
+done within functions
+)